BirdLife Australia: Regional groups

-Wader Studies Group
+Special Interest Groups

+BirdLife Australia has four volunteer run Special Interest Groups: the Australasian Seabird Group, the BirdLife Australia Raptor Group, the BirdLife Photography Group and the Australasian Wader Studies Group.

 The Australasian Wader Studies Group (AWSG), established in 1981, is a special interest group of BirdLife Australia.
 It publishes a journal, The Stilt, usually twice a year, with occasional extra issues.
 Its mission statement is "to ensure the future of waders (shorebirds) and their habitats in Australia through research and conservation programs and to encourage and assist similar programmes in the rest of the East Asian–Australasian Flyway".

 The AWSG organises the nearly annual series of North-West Australia Wader Expeditions, which use experienced international cannon netting teams to catch and study the very large numbers of migratory waders that visit the beaches of Roebuck Bay near Broome, Eighty Mile Beach and Port Hedland in north-west Western Australia.